 Sounds of the night

-If you’ve been inspired to pop out for some stargazing by our annual Star Count, you might find yourself with unexpected company.
+If you’ve been inspired to pop out for some stargazing, you might find yourself with unexpected company.
 You never know what might be hopping, scurrying or flying nearby after dark…

 In springtime, many animals will be tucked away keeping warm or hibernating.
 But you might still hear the snuffling of a badger or catch a glimpse of a fox.